tf-encrypted/tf-encrypted/examples/README.md

 This directory contains various examples of using TF Encrypted:

+- [application](./application/) examples of using TF Encrypted in various scenarios
-- [simple-average](./simple-average/) very basic example computing an average to get started
+  - [simple-average](./application/simple-average/) very basic example computing an average to get started
-- [mnist](./mnist/) private digit predictions and integration with ordinary TensorFlow
-- [federated-learning](./federated-learning/) secure aggregation for federated learning
+  - [federated-learning](./application/federated-learning/) secure aggregation for federated learning
-- [house-credit-default](./house-credit-default/) private predictions with a logistic regression model
+  - [house-credit-default](./application/house-credit-default/) private predictions with a logistic regression model
-- [logistic](./logistic/) private training of logistic regression model using stochastic gradient descent
+  - [joint-inference](./application/joint-inference/) joint inference with model owner and prediction client
+  - [joint-train](./application/joint-train/) joint train with horizontally or vertically split dataset
+- [benchmark](./benchmark/) examples of benchmark TF Encrypted's performance
+  - [operation](./benchmark/operation/) benchmark performance of basic mpc operations
+  - [inference](./benchmark/inference/) benchmark performance of big neural networks inference
-- [securenn](./securenn/) private predictions using several neural networks from the SecureNN paper
+  - [training](./benchmark/training/) benchmark performance of neural networks training
+- [models](./models/) frequently used neural networks in these examples
 - [notebooks](./notebooks/) various examples using Jupyter notebooks

 See the individual subdirectories for details, including instructions for running each example.